Individualized Education Program: Procedural safeguards

 School personnel have an obligation to provide parents with a Procedural Safeguards Notice, which is required to include an explanation of all of the procedural safeguards built into IDEA.
 The information must be understandable and in the native language of the parent.
 A copy of the Procedural Safeguards Notice is required to be present at an IEP meeting.
 The school must give the parent a copy of the child's IEP at no cost.
-An extensive system of conflict resolution procedures are set out in the statutory provisions.
-They include the right to examine records, advance notification of intent to change the educational program, the right to engage in mediation, and a right to an impartial due process hearing.
+An extensive system of conflict resolution procedures is set out in the statutory provisions.
+They include the right to examine records, advance notification of intent to change the educational program, the right to engage in mediation, and the right to an impartial due process hearing.

 Ending an IEP

-The child will stay in special education unless their parents or legal guardians request removal or if the child met all their IEP goals and re-tests out.
+The child will stay in special education unless their parents or legal guardians request removal or if the child meets all their IEP goals and retests out.
 Some special education programs will slowly test the child out in general education classes.
 This is done to make sure the child will succeed without need of the special education program.
 If the child can be successful in a general classroom, then there is no more need for the child to be in special education.
 If the child is unable to be successful in the general education classes, the IEP participants will come back together to see why the child was not succeeding.
 The goal of the school is to have the child succeed in school no matter the resources needed to get them there.

-Criticism

-There is limited consensus if extra time on tests compensates for a student's processing speed difficulties or if it would benefit all students with and without disability by inflating scores, possibly related to the limited consistency in eligibility and the length of extra time granted between studies.
-Another explanation factor are differences in the speededness of tests, where extra time on high speededness tests can result in inflation of scores for all students, while extra time on moderate speededness tests can mainly benefit students with processing speed difficulties.

 Other countries

 Canada

-Canada has similar documents called an Individualized Education Plan (IEP), a Special Education Plan (SEP), Individualized Program Plan (IPP), Student Support Plan (SSP), or an Individual Support Services Plan (ISSP), depending on the province or territory.
+Canada has similar documents called an Individualized Education Plan (IEP), a Special Education Plan (SEP), an Individualized Program Plan (IPP), a Student Support Plan (SSP), or an Individual Support Services Plan (ISSP), depending on the province or territory.
 The IEP system in Canada functions relatively similarly to the US, though regulations vary between provinces.